sldimitrov/ReactWeatherApp/README.md

 ## `React Weather App`

 # Description #
-This Weather app combines wide range of skills including working with HTML, CSS and JS. <br> I needed to use all of them to build this project in React.
-That helped me to get alogn with the basis principles and the essentials for this framework.
+This Weather app combines wide range of skills including working with *HTML*, *CSS* and *JS*.
+I needed to use all of them to build this project in `React`.
+That helped me to get alogn with the basis principles and the essentials for this `framework`.
-The design is responsible and it's suitable for many divices.
+The design is responsible and it's suitable for `many divices`.
 The functionality of the website imitates the behaviour of all modern weather apps.
-You can simply check the daily-forecast and other details in real-time for every city, town or country in the world!
+You can simply check the `daily-forecast` and other details in `real-time` for every city, town or country in the world!

 # Live demo of the functionality #
 [https://github.com/sldimitrov/Web/assets/135168991/41c57568-3de4-469f-b46b-392aaf3ad847](https://github.com/sldimitrov/ReactWeatherApp/assets/135168991/3ae2d7ed-a9ae-41b7-9843-e18a628effcd)